One Teen’s Story of Becoming Addicted to Prescription Painkillers.

-When Mike couldn’t muster up the funds to maintain his escalating addiction, his Oxy dealer introduced him to heroin.
+When Mike couldn’t muster up the funds to maintain his opioid dependence, his Oxy dealer introduced him to heroin.
 “I’d never been talked to about drugs before, and I didn’t know anything about heroin,” Mike says.
 “It was half the price of the pain meds, so it was a no-brainer.
 I thought it was a godsend.”

 Seeking Answers In Teen Treatment Centers